ChrisAntley1/Menu-Management/README.md

-# README

-## Menu Management Backend Application
+# Menu Management Backend Application
-### Technical assessment for Popmenu
+## Technical assessment for Popmenu

+To run the test suite, navigate to the Menu-Management Directory and run:

+`rspec spec -fd`

-#### Level 1
+### Level 1

-Started off by setting up my Rails server using the scaffolding tool.

-Assuming I'm not concerned about selective user access for now (prevent creating/updating/deleting based on credentials)
+- Started off by setting up my Rails server using the scaffolding tool.
+Assuming I'm not concerned about selective user access (prevent creating/updating/deleting based on credentials)

-Creating an 'api' namespace with versioning for access to menu and menu items; created directories reflecting this within controller, where I'm moving controllers for menu and menuItems.
+- Creating an 'api' namespace with versioning for access to menu and menu items; created directories reflecting this within controller, where I'm moving controllers for menu and menuItems.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+- Adding some basic data into the database using the rails command line.
+Getting familiar with API URLs, how they're formatted

+- For this level, I've set up menu items so that they're associated with specific menus; assuming this is intended so that level 2 requires a schema update?

+- Installed rspec-rails; learning how to use it...

+- Created rspec models for data models; learning how to require certain attributes on creation (such as menu name, menuItem name, price, etc.)...

+- Created tests for Menu and Menu Items.

+### Apologies all - didn't give myself enough time to complete this more thoroughly.

+### Enjoyed both the project and learning some Rails!

+### Cheers,

+### Chris Antley